dudenzz/bow_classifier/README.md

     - if there are more token than the specified number (ntokens), the tokens are sorted in the "ctf times idf" order (descending) and only top ntokens tokens are selected, the rest is removed (not implemented)

-     -it is advised to tinker with the parameters in the convert.py code or come up with new ones and define them in the clean function in the wordmap.py file
+    - it is advised to tinker with the parameters in the convert.py code or come up with new ones and define them in the clean function in the wordmap.py file

 5. Saving the wordmap to the file (created wordmap can be used later)